10H-K/Stock_Analysis/README.md

     * This Sub procedure will format all of the data found in each worksheet so that the overall workbook looks visually appealing.
     * Basic structure of Sub procedure:
         1) For Loop allows Sub procedure to run through every worksheet in the Multiple Year Stock Data workbook.
-        2) Assignment of names to specific cells, which will descibe and organize the data obtained from the two previous Sub procedures.
+        2) Assignment of header names to specific cells, which will descibe and organize the data obtained from the two previous Sub procedures.
         3) Variables CurrencyColumn, PercentageColumnA, and PercentageColumnB are defined.
-            * Used later to format the data obtained from the two previous Sub procedures.
+            * Used to further format the data obtained from the two previous Sub procedures.
-        4) Insertion of a table to organize the stock highlight information obtained in the previous Sub procedure.
+        4) Insertion of a table to organize the stock highlight information obtained in the StockCondensedDataAnalysis Sub procedure.
         5) Color formatting for the Yearly Change and Yearly Percent Change
             * For Loop created so that each row of Yearly Change and Yearly Percent Change will be evaluated one at a time, where:
                 * Green color will fill the Yearly Change and Yearly Percent Change cells when both values are greater than zero.